M-NazirSaid/Threat_Detection_with_Amazon_GuardDuty/README.md

 In this project we will:-

-1. Start with an overview of GuardDuty and its features,
+1. Start with an <b>overview of GuardDuty</b> and some of its <b>features</b>,
-2. Dive into the practical section and lunch an EC2 Instance with an EBS volume attached to it,
+2. Dive into the practical section and <b>lunch an EC2 Instance</b> with an <b>EBS volume</b> attached to it,
-3. Then connect to the EC2 instance via EC2 connect to download our sample infected file from IECR,
+3. Then connect to the EC2 instance via <b>EC2 Instance Connect to download our sample infected file from EICAR</b>,
-4. Then we will enable GuarDuty and launch an “On-demand Malware scanning” on our EC2 Instance, and
+4. Then <b>enable GuarDuty and launch an “On-demand Malware scanning”</b> on our EC2 Instance, and
-5. Finally analyze a sample finding.
+5. Finally analyze one finding using <b>Hybrid Analysis Cyber Threat Intelligence</b> platform.

 <h2>Overview Of Amazon GuardDuty</h2>

 <b>“Amazon GuardDuty is a threat detection service that continuously monitors your AWS accounts and workloads for malicious activity and delivers detailed security findings for visibility and remediation.”</b> - AWS Documentation

 GuardDuty uses Machine Learning algorithms to perform anomaly detection using 3rd party data.
 As we will see, you just need a few clicks to enable it and run a 30 days free trial.
-This means that you do not need to install any 3rd party software like TrendMicro’s Deep Security.
+This means that you do not need to install any 3rd party software like <b><i>TrendMicro’s Deep Security</i></b>.
 You also do not need to do any configurations as GuardDuty comes fully configured by AWS to look for the malicious activities, although you can specify certain IP’s you wish to include/exempt from your scanning.

 <h3>Input Data</h3>

-You are probably wondering where does the data comes from?
-Well GuardDuty cab be set to receive log data from:-
+You are probably wondering "where does the log data comes from?"
+Well even though this is beyond the scope of our project, GuardDuty cab be set to receive logs from:-
 - <b>CloudTrail Events Logs</b> – such as unusual API calls, unauthorized deployment of services, etc.

   <b><i>CloudTrail Management Events</i></b> – such as VPC subnet creation, trail creation, etc.

-  <i><b>CloudTrail S3 Data Events</i></b> – get object, list objects, delete object, put object, etc.
+  <b><i>CloudTrail S3 Data Events</i></b> – get object, list objects, delete object, put object, etc.

 - <b>VPC Flow Logs</b> – unusual internal traffic, unusual IP addresses, etc
 - <b>DNS Logs</b> – compromised EC2 instances sending encoded data within DNS queries.
-- GuardDuty can also analyze EKS Audit Logs, RDS & Aurora, EBS, Lambda, S3 Data Events, etc to identify malicious activities.
-It can also be used to setup EventBridge rules to be notified in case of interesting findings.
+- GuardDuty can also analyze <b>EKS Audit Logs, RDS & Aurora, EBS, Lambda, S3 Data Events,</b> etc to identify malicious activities.
+It can also be used to <b>setup EventBridge rules</b> to be notified in case of interesting findings.
 - GuardDuty can help protect against <b>Cryptocurrency attacks</b> as it will generate a dedicated finding for such occasions when your resource is interacting with an <b>IP address</b> or a <b>Domain Name</b> that is know for Crypto related activities.

-Finally, it should be noted that <b>“Malware Protection”</b> is one out of a five GuardDuty features known as Protection Plans.
-The other four are <b>S3 Protection, EKS Protection, RDS Protection & Lambda Protection</b>.
+Finally, it should be noted that at the time of this publication <b>“Malware Protection for EC2”</b> is one out of a seven GuardDuty features known as Protection Plans.
+The other six are <b>S3 Protection, EKS Protection, Extended Threat Detection, Runtime Monitoring, Malware Protection for S3, RDS Protection, Lambda Protection</b>.

 <h2>EC2 Instance Launch</h2>